(No ratings)

 Patients can also modify their lifestyle to better manage their disorder and minimize complications.
 Patients with low blood counts should avoid blood-thinning medications, alcohol, and activities that could lead to injury.
 Many people with thrombocytopenia can live healthy and fulfilling lives with proper treatment and precautions.

-Dr. Irem Eldem, MD graduated from Hacettepe University Faculty of Medicine.
-This provider completed residency at Washington University Medical Center in St. Louis.
-This provider is certified by the Board Certification: Pediatrics/Pediatrics and has a state license in Missouri.
+Dr. Irem Eldem, MD graduated from Hacettepe University Faculty of Medicine in 2011.
+This provider completed residency at Ankara University Affiliated Hospitals.
+This provider is certified by the Pediatrics and has a state license in Missouri.

 Licensed In: Missouri